June 4th 2018

 Kayla Itsines’ moisturiser of choice to keep her skin hydrated yet not suffocated when she’s sweating it in the day job, this water-based gel binds moisture to the skin thanks to a hyaluronic acid rich formula, and it feels silky despite containing no silicones.

 One of the brand’s most recent launches, this barrier strengthening, peptide rich eye cream that also contains five types of vitamin C for a fighting chance at brightening the notoriously tricky under eye area.

 Protini Polypeptide Cream, £57

 The peptide parade continues- this lotion is loaded with skin firming and hydrating amino acids alongside antioxidant plant extracts and emollient, non irritating plant oils.

-An AHA and BHA exfoliating acid based twenty minute mask that can be used once a week to give pores a deep down clean alongside smoothing skin texture and evening out skin tone over time.
-Skin barrier fortifying niacinamide, hydrating sodium hyaluronate and softening non-fragrant plant oils cushion skin against any potential glycolic acid related reactivity, but this bestseller is definitely one to patch test is you’re on the sensitive side.
+An AHA and BHA exfoliating acid based night serum that gives pores a deep down clean alongside smoothing skin texture and evening out skin tone over time.
+Softening non-fragrant plant oils cushion skin against any potential glycolic acid related reactivity, but this bestseller is definitely one to patch test if you’re on the sensitive side.